bazilio91/yii2-stubs-generator/README.md

 ```

 ```
-# generate fixtures for console application
+# generate stubs for console application
 php yii stubs console

 # to generate stubs for several apps